Our Pure Strain N Class Endlers are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.

 Please check your spam / junk folder, as some email providers may filter these messages.

-Fish or Shrimp Orders Over $50 (excluding shipping)
+Orders Over $50 (excluding shipping)

 Insulated packaging with heat or cold packs included as needed

-Fish or Shrimp Orders Under $50 (excluding shipping) & Plant-Only Orders
+Orders Under $50 (excluding shipping)

-Shipped only when temperatures along the shipping route are between 50°F (lows) and 80°F (highs)
+Shipped only when temperatures along the shipping route are between 50°F lows and 80°F highs

-Once your fish or Shrimp arrive, they must be properly acclimated to your tank’s water parameters before release.
+Once your fish or shrimp arrive, they must be properly acclimated to your tank’s water parameters before release.
 We strongly recommend using the Drip Acclimation Method, as it provides the safest transition and minimizes stress.

 After acclimation and introduction to the tank, feed your fish as soon as possible.
 To prepare for shipping, fish are not fed for a day prior to shipment, and combined with transit time, this may result in 2–4 days without food.